lwerdna/workbench/linux_asm_hello_world/README.md

+There are a few variables across these files:

+- Gnu Assembler (gas) or Netwide Assembler (nasm)
+- int 0x80 or syscall instruction used for system call
+- 32-bit vs. 64-bit
+- (for gas) at&t or intel syntax

+I tried to encode those in the file names.

 In `int 0x80` legacy convention, system call number and parameters go easily into EAX,EBX,ECX,EDX.

 In `syscall` convention, system call number is in EAX and then function parameters (RDI, RSI, RDX, RCX, R10, R8, R9) which, according to Wikipedia, deviates from System V X64 convention.